jackkerouac/aphrodite/README.md

 ### Processing Posters

-1. Place your original poster images in the `/posters/original` directory
+1. Access the web interface at http://localhost:2125
-2. Access the web interface at http://localhost:2125
+2. Configure you Jellyfin and Metadata Providers' settings
 3. Configure your badge settings
 4. Click "Process Posters"
-5. Processed posters will be available in the `/posters/modified` directory
+5. Processed posters will be automatically sent to Jellyfin, and also available in the `/posters/modified` directory

 ### API Endpoints